VirgilBB/metal-validator-akash/README.md

 - Proof of Possession - Public Key
 - Proof of Possession - Signature

-All three are required to register your validator on the [Metal Validator Dashboard](https://validator.metalblockchain.org).
+All three are required to register your validator on the [Metal Wallet Dashboard](https://wallet.metalblockchain.org/).

 **Note:** Use the final Node ID, Public Key, and Signature from logs AFTER the IP update completes.